numaproj/numaflow/docs/core-concepts/streaming.md

 ### Why This Matters for Reduce

 Reduce operations group data by time windows.
-If we advance the watermark past unprocessed data:
+If we wrongly advance the watermark past unprocessed data, we will wrongly invoke close-of-book (COB) for windows and will lead to incorrect results, like:

-1. **Windows close prematurely** - Data arrives after window is closed (Close of Book)
+1. **Windows close prematurely** - Data arrives after window is closed
 2. **Late data is dropped** - Correctness is violated
 3. **Results are wrong** - Aggregations miss data